 4. Create Visual Reminders

 Look at your “before” pictures, and look at who is standing in front of you in the mirror.
 Whether you’re one week in, or 6 months in, fill your mind with the visual of where you are, where you were, and where you want to be.
 Make a little vision board for the refrigerator, or put it above your desk or as a screen saver.
-Pictures help us remember and reset what’s important.
-They help us to remember the goal, of why we’re going through the tough moments and why the time is now versus later.
+Pictures help us to remember the goal, of why we’re going through the tough moments and why the time is now versus later.
 When you’re having a setback, take the time to begin plotting out what a new wardrobe will look like.
 What clothing do you look forward to wearing?
-What events can you shop for, putting it on a wishlist?
+What events can you shop for?
+Put it all on your vision board or write them in your journal.
 When you hit a milestone, buy yourself something.
 It doesn’t have to be the whole wardrobe, but it can be one fabulous outfit that fits you now, that you can alter down the road.
 Or, hit the discount stores to buy a “for now” outfit to keep you looking fabulous during your metamorphosis.
 The more you feed your vision, the stronger it will be, and help fortify you in the weaker moments.
 And make no mistake: We ALL have weak moments, even if we’ve been doing this for awhile.
 It gets easier, but the pull is always there to some degree.
 Feed your vision daily!

 5. Remember That Nothing EVER Tastes as Good as Being Luminous Feels